microsoft/kernel-memory/server/pipelineservice-dotnet/README.md

   Chroma and more.
 * **Data ingestion orchestration**: this can run in memory and in the same process, e.g. when working with small files, or run as a service, in which case it requires persistent queues like Azure Queues or RabbitMQ.

 **The pipeline service is designed to run in the background and in the cloud, without direct interaction.
-We recommended using the combined services with asynchronous queues and cloud storage, for better resiliency and data consistency.**
+We recommended using it with asynchronous queues and cloud storage, for better resiliency and data consistency.**

 To use RabbitMQ locally, install docker and launch RabbitMQ with: